-2017 Property Tax payments are due July 4, 2017.
+2023 Property Tax payments are due July 4, 2023

 Although revenues are generated from additional sources, the primary source of revenue for municipalities comes from property taxes.

-North Cowichan property tax notices are mailed out mid-May every year.
-If you have not received your tax notice by the end of May, please contact a tax clerk in the Financial Services department.
-Property taxes are due the first working day after the July long weekend.
-Please check the actual penalty date each year; you’ll find it clearly printed on your tax notice.
-Make your property tax payment by the close of business on the tax due date to avoid a 10% penalty on any unpaid current taxes, including unclaimed homeowner grants.
+North Cowichan property tax notices are mailed out the last week of May every year.
+If you have not received your tax notice by the second week of June, please contact the Financial Services department.
+Property taxes are due on Tuesday, July 4, 2023, by 4:30pm.
+Make your property tax payment by the close of business on July 4, 2023, to avoid a 10% penalty on any unpaid current taxes, including unclaimed homeowner grants.

 Visit our Payment Location page for payment options.

-Property Tax Deferment
+Property Tax Deferment Program

 You can securely access all of your North Cowichan accounts online, 24 hours a day, 7 days a week at www.northcowichan.ca/MyMuni.
-View tax account information, water consumption, utilities history, dog licences, and business licences.
+View tax account information, water consumption, utility history, dog licences, and business licences.
 All you need is a copy of your bill for the account number you want to register and then create a profile to register your accounts.

 The Municipality of North Cowichan provides refuse collection, water and sewer to its residents.
 Visit Utilities and Residential Services to find out more information.